 Major dairying families in the area around this time were the Tappers, the Mellers, and the Curries.
 The Baker twins, Joseph and Levi, whose family had been in dairying, would later go on to run one of the area's most successful piggeries and butchers.

 The size of the population by the 1890s saw a Scots Presbyterian Church hall being built in 1892, attended by Fremantle’s Reverend Robert Hanlin, followed soon after by the Bibra Lake State School.

 For a time there was such a strong community feeling at Bibra Lake that they discussed splitting off from the Jandakot Roads Board and forming their own Roads Board to better look after their interests.
 A townsite called Walliabup was planned on the eastern shore in 1899, but was never built.
 Small as they were, this plan would probably not have succeeded financially, and in the end they were content with having a strong Progress Association.

 In the 1910s the Fremantle Roads Board set aside Bibra Lake as a ‘beauty spot’, with grand plans for carriage drives, bandstands, pavilions, a fernery, and boat and bathing houses on the lake.
-Though this was ambitious and the major development by the Board was a tearoom, the reservation remained a popular place for picnics and day-trips.
+Though this ended up being overly ambitious and the major development by the Board was just one tearoom, the reservation remained a popular place for picnics and day-trips.

 During the Second World War there were several searchlight stations around the Bibra Lake and Jandakot

 area, and Bibra Lake would eventually become a site of major importance for home defence, with regimental headquarters based there along with a large contingent of Australian Women’s Army Service personnel and the Volunteer Defence Corps